SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/README.md

 * `_pages` holds the main pages
 * Images on home page and main pages should have ratio 1:1.61
 * Banners should be about 2000 x 400 px
+* Blog teaser images appear as small icons along the bottom of other posts.
+They should be 4:1 aspect ratio.
 * The header links are in `_data/navigation.yml` Any side-navigation bars are also there.
 * The YAML front matter of the pages is indentation sensitive.
 Sometimes pages don't display and generate a 404 error due to this.
 If there are errors, they will come up when you navigate to the page in GitHub's web-based file browser of the repo.